-Five mixed-use hub locations, near the following intersections, are identified for the main campus:
+Four Mixed-Use Hub locations, near the following intersections, are identified for the main campus:

-- 1. Gage Road and East Mall

-- 2. Memorial Road and West Mall

-- 3. University Boulevard and West Mall

-- 4. Agronomy Road and West Mall

-- 5. Agronomy Road and Westbrook Mall
+- 1. Brock Commons at Walter Gage Road and East Mall - 2.
+Armoury Commons at Memorial Road and West Mall - 3.
+Ponderosa Commons at University Boulevard and West Mall - 4.
+Orchard Commons at Agronomy Road and West Mall

-These five hubs will feature independent-style student housing that is complemented by a range of other uses including academic, child care, recreation, food, social and convenience services.
-The hubs would each have an outdoor commons and possibly an upper-level public lounge to provide access to views.
-In terms of movement and circulation, the hubs would directly link to pedestrian pathways, be close to shuttle stops and provide secure bicycle storage as well as disabled and service parking.
-The opportunities for using district heating or renewable energy sources at each hub will be explored.
+These four Hubs will feature independent-style student housing that is complemented by a range of other uses including academic, child care, recreation, food, social and convenience services.
+The Hubs will each have an outdoor commons and possibly an upper-level public lounge to provide access to views.
+In terms of movement and circulation, the Hubs would directly link to pedestrian pathways, be close to shuttle stops and provide secure bicycle storage as well as disabled and service parking.
+The opportunities for using district heating or renewable energy sources at each Hub will be explored.

-Two smaller hubs may be considered in South Campus and Acadia Park.
-In South Campus, the hub would be subject to sufficient demand for student housing and associated amenities related to the research and academic community in the area and subject to lease status.
-In Acadia Park, the hub would be subject to sufficient demand for academic facilities in addition to student housing.
+Two smaller Mixed-Use Hubs may be considered in South Campus and Acadia Park.
+In South Campus, the Hub would be subject to sufficient demand for student housing and associated amenities related to the research and academic community in the area and subject to lease status.
+In Acadia Park, the Hub would be subject to sufficient demand for academic facilities in addition to student housing.

-All hubs, in addition to providing student housing, will be required to supply a mix of academic support and campus life program elements compatible with the adjacent academic precincts and existing services and open to the campus community.
-These elements are listed in the textbox, with more detail provided in the Design Guidelines, Section 3.5.1 Hubs Architecture.
+All Hubs, in addition to providing student housing, will be required to supply a mix of academic support and campus life program elements compatible with the adjacent academic precincts and existing services and open to the campus community.
+These elements are listed in the textbox, with more detail provided in the Design Guidelines, Section 3.5.1 Mixed-Use Hub Architecture.

 Food and social activities are a natural synergy.
-Therefore, hubs and the campus core are preferred locations for future permanent food and beverage facilities.
-Lounge facilities of various types will be permitted and encouraged within new hubs, including one liquor licensed lounge or pub in each hub, subject to user group demand and prevailing licensing regulations on campus.
+Therefore, Hubs and the campus core are preferred locations for future permanent food and beverage facilities.
+Lounge facilities of various types will be permitted and encouraged within new Hubs, including one liquor licensed lounge or pub in each Hub, subject to user group demand and prevailing licensing regulations on campus.

-Policy 17 Mixed-use hubs, featuring independent-style student housing, child care, recreation facilities, food services and social space, and appropriate academic uses will be developed at the sites identified on Map 2-2 Student Housing Land Use to foster social interaction and provide needed support services within a short walk of all academic precincts.
+Policy 17 Mixed-Use Hubs, featuring independent-style student housing, child care, recreation facilities, food services and social space, and appropriate academic uses will be developed at the sites identified on Map 2-2 Student Housing Land Use to foster social interaction and provide needed support services within a short walk of all academic precincts.